 "What Jolly Folks" is a cutesy uptempo song with a definite Country influence.
 There are no instrumental solos but Leon is prominent in the accompaniment.

 "Saving My Love" is a bluesy ballad with a monologue inserted.
 As "Saving My Love for You," it had been a hit for the short-lived R&B singer Johnny Ace in early 1954.
 Leon is featured in the coda.

 "Don't" b/w "I Haven't Got the Heart" was released in October of 1955; the Billboard review gave the sides 71 and 70 ratings respectively.
 On "Don't" Billboard said, "nice blues side, with smart lyric and good performance by Miss Allen," and on the flip the trade pub said, "Connee Allen displays a voice of interesting quality in this pop-styled ballad."
-Toole apparently did well with Billboard in October, getting three reviews out of the trade publication.
+Toole apparently did well with Billboard that October, getting three reviews out of the trade publication.
 Toole aggressively pushed her records in late 1955 and early 1956; for instance, in an ad for Theron 114 in Cash Box, which reviewed the record in the same issue (January 14, 1956, review on p.
 36, ad on p.
 37).
 While he was doing the Cash Box promotion (January 14, 1956, p.
 33) she was singing at El Sino, in Detroit.
 Despite Toole's enthusiasm for his Connee Allen discs, he could not launch her.

 The Marvellos (vocal group) with Jimmy Johnson (ldr); other musicians unidentified.

 RCA Victor Studios, Chicago, late 1955

 |T-5024 (FO8W-0260)||You're the Dream (J. Johnson - J. Macon)||Theron 117|